discordjs/guide/guide/interactions/context-menus.md

 ## Extracting data from context menus

-You can get the targeted user by accessing the `targetUser` or `targetMember` property from the <DocsLink path="class/UserContextMenuInteraction" />.
-You can get the message by accessing the `targetMessage` property from the <DocsLink path="class/MessageContextMenuInteraction" />.
+For user context menus, you can get the targeted user by accessing the `targetUser` or `targetMember` property from the <DocsLink path="class/UserContextMenuInteraction" />.
+Y

+For message contenxt menus, you can get the targeted message by accessing the `targetMessage` property from the <DocsLink path="class/MessageContextMenuInteraction" />.

 ```js {4}
 client.on('interactionCreate', interaction => {